 Alternate Group Representative – Attends meetings of the Al-Anon Information Service (AIS).
 Acts as a liaison between the groups and AIS, and reports AIS activities to the group.

+Find out more by reading p.4-5 of the Alateen Service e-Manual or by visiting the area Alateen website.
 If you are interested, please email Kristin, the Area 24 Alateen Coordinator.